dwasint/Vanderlin/code/controllers/subsystem/elastic/so_you_wanna_port_this.md

     }
   }'
 ```
-this will create you an api key thats wildcarded to your indice + anything which is ideal each cat can be stuff like: CODEBASE_heartbeat
+this will create you an api key thats wildcarded to your indice + anything which is ideal, each cat can be stuff like: CODEBASE_heartbeat

 You will use the encoded output from the above command as your metric key.
 For the Endpoint urls that depends on your structure but it will always be: